The Five Pillars of Effective Governance

 Rebuild a sustainable economy on the land.

 First Nations possess both an inherent and legal right to fully benefit from their title and treaty lands.
-Our nations had economies and are taking responsibility.
-Rebuilding a sustainable economy starts with looking after the land and provide resources for a nation’s people.
-Effective inherent rights governments can create wealth as the nation regulates and participates in resource development and leverages economic opportunities.
+Rebuilding a sustainable economy starts with looking after the land while providing resources for a nation’s people.
+Inherent rights governments can create wealth by regulating and participating in resource development and leveraging economic opportunities.
 As First Nations, we must develop our own standards for negotiating consultation and accommodation agreements and we must fully exercise those standards to maximize economic benefits and minimize negative impacts to the land.
-This necessitates engaging the Crown from our own laws, principles and values.
+We must engage the Crown from our own laws, principles and values.

 Respect for the Spirit of the Land